Tocopherol: Synthetic all-racemic and d-α-tocopherol

 Although it is clear that mixtures of stereoisomers are not so active as the natural RRR-α-tocopherol form, in the ratios discussed above, specific information on any side effects of the seven synthetic vitamin E stereoisomers is not readily available.
+On the other hand, there is enough evidence for the whole racemic mixture; in fact, both the US RDA and EFSA ULs for vitamin E are derived based on racemic data.